Patan98/whatsapp_kde/README.md

 ## Usage
 The script must be added as a startup script from the KDE settings.
 Don't close the window, rather suspend it, otherwise kdocker will have to restart.
+To have the icon in the system tray, place it in your home folder.

 ### Script